aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Some fortune cookies contain no fortune.
+> 🥠 Hard work pays off in the future.
+Laziness pays off now.

-Last update: Sun Dec  7 05:09:19 2025
+Last update: Mon Dec  8 05:13:21 2025

 ### Let's play! 🎮